telerik/xaml-docs/common-information/analytics/google-analytics-integration.md

 #### __Figure 1: Google Analytics Dashboard__
 ![Google Analytics Dashboard](images/google-analytics-dashboard.png)

-Any actions created with the `HitBuilder.CreateCustomEvent` method will be shown in the __Real-Time-->Events__ menu of the Google Analytics dashboard, few seconds after the sending.
+Any actions created with the `HitBuilder.CreateCustomEvent` method will be shown in the __Real-Time-->Events__ menu of the Google Analytics dashboard, a few seconds after the sending.

 ![](images/google-analytics-integration-6.png)